Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Want to find out more about taking the train from Montpellier to Delft?
 Look no further.

-There are around 12 trains per day running between Montpellier and Delft, which usually take 10 hours 52 minutes to complete the 582 miles (936 km) journey.
-It can take as little as 7 hours 33 minutes on the fastest services though, if you want to get there as quickly as possible.
+There are around 15 trains per day running between Montpellier and Delft, which usually take 10 hours 15 minutes to complete the 582 miles (936 km) journey.
+It can take as little as 7 hours 34 minutes on the fastest services though, if you want to get there as quickly as possible.
 Although there aren't any direct services on this line, it's still easy to travel to Delft from Montpellier, you'll just need to make 2 changes along the way.
+During your journey, you're likely to be travelling with Eurostar, AVE or Renfe, as these are the main train operators on this route.

 You can save money on train tickets from Montpellier to Delft if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.